Exclusive: ECB's Lagarde asked euro zone ministers to consider one-off 'coronabonds' issue - officials

 “There was opposition from the usual corners, but also a lot of support beyond Club Med,” the official said, referring to southern European countries.

+But officials noted Lagarde considered the bank’s own pandemic emergency bond purchases with 750 billion euros as a more flexible instrument to calm markets, given it was not linked to any conditions like OMT purchases were.

+But it was clear the OMT option — a tool announced at the height of the bloc’s debt crisis in 2012 and as yet unused — was very much in the arsenal and could be deployed as and when needed, officials said.

-Reporting by Jan Strupczewski, editing by Louise Heavens
+Reporting by Jan Strupczewski, Editing by Louise Heavens and Catherine Evans